The Bank of Mom and Dad

 When it comes time to purchase your home, mortgage lenders have specific requirements on how gifted funds are handled.
 When receiving a gift, it must be from an immediate family member, this means Mom, Dad, Brother or Sister.
 You will need to show the lender the transfer of funds entering your bank account along with a signed gifted down payment letter.
 The gifted down payment letter will state that the funds you are receiving are a gift that is not repayable by any means.
 This is important as if the funds were a loan the lender would need to take the payment into account in your qualifications.

-Another option for parents if gifting funds is not, is the ability to co-sign the mortgage application.
+Another option for parents if gifting funds is not an option is the ability to co-sign the mortgage application.
 There are many reasons you could want a co-signer, such as an increase in your purchase power or even adding credit strength to the application.
 When your parents co-sign for your mortgage, they are responsible for the mortgage as much as you are.
 This means if for any reason you cannot make a mortgage payment, your parents will need to make the payment or it can affect all parties credit score if there was ever a missed payment.
 This means with co-signing, your parents are taking on a bigger risk with their own finances.

 There are a few instances when adding Mom and Dad to the application wouldn’t add any benefit.
 If Mom and Dad have a large mortgage or own personal expenses, they can actually reduce your purchase ability.
 The other reason you wouldn’t want to add your parents is if they have a bruised credit score.